New Zealand

-A developed country, New Zealand was the first to introduce a minimum wage and give women the right to vote.
-It ranks very highly in international measures of quality of life and human rights and has one of the lowest levels of perceived corruption in the world.
+A developed country, New Zealand was the first to introduce a minimum wage and to give women the right to vote.
+Recognised as a middle power, New Zealand ranks very highly in international measures of quality of life and human rights and has one of the lowest levels of perceived corruption in the world.
 It retains visible levels of inequality, including structural disparities between its Māori and European populations.
 During the 1980s, New Zealand underwent major economic changes that transformed it from a protectionist to a liberalised free-trade economy.
 The service sector dominates the country's economy, followed by the industrial sector, and agriculture; international tourism is also a significant source of revenue.
 New Zealand and Australia have a strong relationship and are considered to share a strong Trans-Tasman identity, stemming from centuries of British colonisation.
 The country is part of multiple international organisations and forums.

 Nationally, legislative authority is vested in an elected, unicameral Parliament, while executive political power is exercised by the Government, led by the prime minister, currently Christopher Luxon.
 Charles III is the country's king and is represented by the governor-general, Cindy Kiro.
 New Zealand is organised into 11 regional councils and 67 territorial authorities for local government purposes.
 The Realm of New Zealand also includes Tokelau (a dependent territory); the Cook Islands and Niue (self-governing states in free association with New Zealand); and the Ross Dependency, which is New Zealand's territorial claim in Antarctica.